 The Smithsonian Institute is a complex of museums and art galleries.
 There are over a dozen units.
 The Castle, the original sandstone building, is used for offices.

 1 Museum of Natural History - This is where the dinosaurs are!
 Bones of many kinds have been reassembled.
 There is a skeleton of a triceratops.
 These animals once roamed the western United States as did the later buffalo.
-Seeing their remains makes them more probable, less fantastic.
+Seeing their remains makes them more probable.
 Also on exhibition is a woolly mammoth from the end of the Ice Age.
-Its enormous tusks are curved.
+Its curved tusks are enormous.

 The collection of gems is nice.
 Gems are minerals!
-I touched a meteorite after looking around to see if anyone was watching.
+I touched a meteorite.

 2 Air and Space Museum - Planes and space modules hang from the ceiling.
 The Wright Flyer, the first plane at Kitty Hawk, is there.
 So is Lindbergh's Spirit of St. Louis.
-I touched the moon rock, a flat, triangular piece mounted in a case.
+I touched the moon rock, a flat piece mounted in a case.

 3 Museum of History and Technology - Machines and science!
-Early astronomical instruments were interesting.
-I saw an gadget used in ancient Alexandria for determining the equinoxes.
+The early astronomical instruments are interesting.
+I saw a gadget used in ancient Alexandria for determining the equinoxes.
 Foucault's (fu-co) pendulum demonstrates the rotation of the earth.

 4 National Gallery of Art - There are 93 galleries, and I traversed them all.
 Collections are arranged by nationality and chronology.
 The Florentine Renaissance precedes the Venetian.
 Dutch paintings are followed by work from the French, British & Americans.
 There was a thrill in recognizing originals whose prints I had seen in books.
 I recalled the juniper tree in the background of Leonardo's "Ginevra de' Benci."
 Others I noted were David's "Napoleon in His Study," Renoir's "Girl with a Watering Can" & Whistler's "White Girl."